 Viewing Field of Cameras & Detecting Field of PIR Motion Sensors

-Tip 1: Install cameras according to its viewing field
+Tip 1: Install cameras according to their viewing field

 1. The viewing angle of Reolink Argus series cameras and Reolink Go is diagonal 130° and horizontal 110° vertical while the one of Reolink Keen is horizontal 355°, vertical 90°.
 Please make sure that the monitoring area is well within its field of view.

-Tip 2: Install cameras according to the detecting field of PIR motion sensor
+Tip 2: Install cameras according to the detecting field of the PIR motion sensor

 1. The detecting distance of PIR motion sensors is 9 meters, and the detecting angle is 120˚ horizontally.
 Motions out of this range can’t be detected.